infretis/infretis/examples/gromacs/puckering/README.md

 This transition occurs very rarely at the molecular time scale, making it extremely challenging to study with standard molecular dynamics simulations.
 On the macroscale, these systems are awfully small and the transition happens exceedingly fast, making it almost impossible to study experimentally.
 However, we would like to know exactly how often this transition occurs and the mechanism behind it.
 We can obtain this information by performing a path-sampling simulation, and in this exercise, you will carry out the whole modeling and analysis process from scratch.

 6-rings play a vital role in the world of chemistry and biology, impacting systems as diverse as carbohydrates being broken down by enzymes within your very body.
-The physical and chemical properties of 6-rings are intimately linked to their shapes, and their conformational landscape is a puzzle to be unraveled, with **C**hair, **H**alf-chair, **B**oat, **S**kew-boat, and **E**nvelope conformations, each defined by the angles $\theta$ and $\phi."
+The physical and chemical properties of 6-rings are intimately linked to their shapes, and their conformational landscape is a puzzle to be unraveled, with **C**hair, **H**alf-chair, **B**oat, **S**kew-boat, and **E**nvelope conformations, each defined by the angles $\theta$ and $\phi$."

 <img src="http://enzyme13.bt.a.u-tokyo.ac.jp/CP/sugarconf.png" width="90%" height="90%">